InMotion Hosting Review: Pros & Cons

 Now it’s time to look at another critical feature: How much does Inmotion cost, and is their pricing right for you?
 The answer is probably, as they offer various plans to meet a wide variety of needs and budgets.
 Let’s take a quick look at the different hosting packages and pricing.

-- Launch Plan: hosting cost starts at $3.49/month, which includes 2 websites and 25 subdomains.
+- Launch Plan: hosting cost starts at $5.99/month, including two websites and 25 subdomains.
 Some of the features include free domain names and unlimited storage and bandwidth, to name a few.

-- Pro Plan: pricing starts at $7.49/month.
+- Pro Plan: pricing starts at $13.99/month.
 It gives you hosting features specifically tailored to business, like unlimited websites and unlimited databases.
 It also includes a priority support feature.

-There are several plans, and the most basic costs $6.99/month for 2 years.
-It gives you access to a basic website with up to 40GB of storage and supports 20,000 monthly visitors.
+There are several plans, and the most basic costs are $6.99/month for two years.
+It gives you access to a basic website with 50GB of storage and supports 20,000 monthly visitors.

 To Use InMotion or Not: Our Recommendation